Interelos Program for Rural Education

-From the outset, there is the perception that most educational institutions in the countryside are non-profit community, denominational or philanthropic institutions.
+From the outset, there is the perception that most rural education institutions are non-profit community, denominational or philanthropic institutions.
 As in the area of health, public education also has a legal provision, in various legal instruments and factual situations, which allows the public power to enter into agreements with these institutions to enable the provision of public education services.
-Thus, the EFAs and CFRs, even though they are not public entities, are part of the public education system in the countryside, since the system's legislation contains this provision.
+Thus, the EFAs and CFRs, even though they are not public entities, are part of the public rural education system, since the system's legislation contains this provision.
 However, there are numerous everyday problems that end up causing this service to be frequently interrupted, causing interruption in transfers of funds, indebtedness, lawsuits and paralysis of school activities.

-So the advocacy plan will be constructed with a view to finding an institutional and practical way out of overcoming the recurrent problems of financing and management of these institutions, based on the State's involvement in the duty to guarantee education in the countryside, especially from the perspective of the pedagogy of alternation or another methodology that proves adequate to the reality of a specific community context.
+So the advocacy plan will be constructed with a view to finding an institutional and practical way out of overcoming the recurrent problems of funding and management of these institutions, based on the State's involvement in the duty of guaranteeing rural education, especially from the perspective of the pedagogy of alternation or another methodology that proves adequate to the reality of a specific community context.

-- Elaboration of a advocacy plan, with the stakeholders mapped, based on the Theory of Change, connected with the information gathered and actions already underway to strengthen education in the countryside;
+- Elaboration of a advocacy plan, with the stakeholders mapped, based on the Theory of Change, connected with the information gathered and actions already underway to strengthen rural education;

 - Execution of advocacy plan for agricultural family schools and rural family homes;